ibalampanis/sustainable-living/CONTRIBUTING.md

 **Feel free** to correct any mistakes you see in the files!
 Although keep in mind that you **should not** ruin other people's work.
-It is within our [Code of Conduct](https://github.com/ibalampanis/sustainable-living/blob/main/CODE_OF_CONDUCT.md) to always be respectful to each other's work and, if that's not enough, there is definetely a penalty for that!
+It is within our [Code of Conduct](https://github.com/ibalampanis/sustainable-living/blob/main/CODE_OF_CONDUCT.md) to always be respectful to each other's work and, if that's not enough, there is definitely a penalty for that!

 ## Be creative